 Is it any good?

-Overall, Superman is a strong role model.
-His character symbolizes nobility in our popular culture, and he's always defending the greater good.
+That being said, Superman's character symbolizes nobility in our popular culture, and he's always defending the greater good.
 Most notably, he has an extraordinarily high level of integrity -- he doesn't resort to physical harm unless he absolutely has to (definitely a good example for kids!).

 Families can talk about...